OAGi/Score/docs/user_guide/index.rst

    listed.
 These BIEs can be in any release.
 The resulted BIE will belong to the same release as the selected BIE.

-7. Click the “Copy” button at the bottom of the page.
+7. Click the "Copy" button at the bottom of the page.
 The *BIE* page is returned where you can see the new BIE created and which is set in the WIP state and in the release, which is the same with the source BIE.
 If the user wants to Edit/Update the BIE he can continue editing